9p4/jellyfin-plugin-sso/providers.md

   OidScopes: ["groups"]
 ```

+If you recieve the error `Error processing request.` from Jellyfin when attempting to login and the Jellyfin logs show `Error loading discovery document: Endpoint belongs to different authority` try setting `Do not validate endpoints` in the plugin settings.

 ## Keycloak OIDC

 Keycloak in general is a little more complicated than other providers.
 Ensure that you have a realm created and have some usable users.